The GRADIEND Python Package: An End-to-End System for Gradient-Based Feature Learning: Large-Scale Analysis and System Validation

-While the English pronoun paradigm was constructed primarily as a minimal, didactic example to demonstrate the end-to-end workflow of \gradiend\ in this system demonstration paper, the analysis nevertheless surfaced new findings like the non-trivial structural patterns for \emph{English Number} vs.\ \emph{English Person}.
-This illustrates a central strength of the library: feature directions can be trained, compared, and analyzed at scale using a unified interface, enabling both replication of prior findings and rapid exploration of new hypotheses.
+Overall, the analysis illustrates a central strength of the library: feature directions can be trained, compared, and analyzed at scale using a unified interface, enabling both replication of prior findings and rapid exploration of new hypotheses.